 - In orange above: A simulation for the forecast period relying on the initial state and meteorological forecast data about future weather dynamics (t1 → t>1).
 The output of the forecast simulation is a representation of future hydrological conditions.

 The next step in the process (in green above) is to derive useful forecast and flood risk information.
 What is considered ‘useful’ clearly depends on the user, which is defined together during the FANFAR co-design workshops.
 Typically, a set of flood risk thresholds are specified based on historic conditions or local knowledge.
 The forecasts are then compared against these thresholds to determine the severity of the situation and the potential flood risk level.
-This information is finally delivered to users through various distribution channels (e.g. online visualisation or email to flood risk information subscribers).
+This information is finally delivered to users through various distribution channels (e.g. online visualisation or email and SMS to flood risk information subscribers).

 Operational forecasting heavily relies on scheduled, automated execution and monitoring of the data flows and processing tasks on an ICT environment that is always up and running (in grey above).
 To this end, FANFAR uses the Hydrology Thematic Exploitation Platform (Hydrology-TEP).
 Hydrology-TEP is a cloud-based ICT environment.